There was an error

 These may seem to be the same thing, but they are not.

-The first thing to know is that there is no universal road racing helmet sizing chart.
-DIfferent road race car helmet brands have different sizing -- an Arai size L may be an HJC size M, for example.
+The first thing to know is that there is no universal road racing helmet sizing.
+DIfferent road race car helmet brands have different sizing - an Arai size L may be an HJC size M, for example.
 So you’ll need to measure your head, and then compare your measurements to the manufacturer’s helmet sizing chart.
+Or better yet, reference the combined size charge we created below.
+But let's start with the basics.

 Don’t have a tailor’s tape measure?
 Shoot us a note and we’ll send you one on the house.